 That way, when you have things such as missed appointments, are stuck in a long train commute, or have some spare time while your kids nap, you can crank out a few hundred words.

 Ideally, you want it to also be quickly accessible because you don’t want to spend half that time just trying to open your app or find the notebook you’re using.
 Ideas will also come to you throughout your days so you will need somewhere to quickly capture them on the go.
+Set these systems up for yourself as part of your NaNoWriMo prep.

 5. Track your progress